 Imagine picking one of the brain’s folders that you’re having difficulty with.
 As an example, let’s use the folder for public speaking.
 When I mention public speaking what comes to your mind?
 And when you think of that, what else do you notice?
 Two questions in and you’re noticing previous experiences, different thoughts and beliefs, and possibly a bodily sensation that doesn’t feel the most confident.

 Now, how would you like to feel about public speaking?
 How do you want to feel as you get in front of a classroom or group of colleagues?

 Reprocessing allows the brain to reorganize said folder, prompting healing on a neurological level by making meaning out of these life experiences.
 As these memories are reprocessed, the emotional meaning and core beliefs of these life experiences transforms on an incredible level due to the brain’s own accelerated processing.
 The brain is given permission to drop the heaviness associated with the event(s) and move towards the preferred way of being.

 EMDR Therapy for Post-Traumatic Stress Disorder (PTSD) Treatment

 Numerous studies, from as far back as 1993, have reviewed EMDR treatment among combat veterans and have found the results to be impressive.
 In fact, after one such study, which was published in the Journal of Traumatic Stress in 1998, 78% of veterans no longer met the criteria for PTSD after treatment.

 The United States Department of Veterans Affairs has found EMDR to be highly effective in treating PTSD.
-The technique allows the thoughts, emotions, body sensations, and beliefs associated with the acute stress to be reprocessed.
+The technique allows the thoughts, emotions, body sensations, and core beliefs associated with the acute stress to be reprocessed.

 Something more important: The lasting effects of the treatment have been impressive.
 Progress continues to occur between therapy sessions secondary to the biofeedback that occurs during the process.
-This is helpful for finding resolution to symptomatology.
+This is helpful for finding a resolution to symptomatology.